me1ting/evernote-markdown-win-theme/README.md

 Supply:

-- `vue markdown theme` from[evernote-markdown-vue](https://github.com/timothyzhw/evernote-markdown-vue)
+- `vue markdown theme` from [evernote-markdown-vue](https://github.com/timothyzhw/evernote-markdown-vue)
 - fix some bugs for the theme
 - preview default, double click to edit
 - replace guide button to viewer button